amiel349/amiel349/README.md

 ## Hi there 👋 I'm Amiel
 ### I'm a CS student (second year) at Ariel Univerity

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working at ...
 The Geological Survey of Israel
 - 🌱 I’m currently learning ...
 Java, Python, C and C++